 My Recovery Baby Was Born Dependent

 I never would have imagined that after almost three years sober my addiction could come back to haunt me.
 But I did.
-In May of this year, I gave birth a sweet baby girl; my first
+In May, I gave birth a sweet baby girl; my first child.

 When I got pregnant, the doctors switched my medication to Subutex because it was “safer” for the baby.
 They told me that most babies born dependent are in and out of the NICU in approximately 14 days.
 I believed them.
-I had no reasons or evidence to doubt them.
-My poor girl was not as lucky as “most babies,” however.
-She was in the NICU for a full 35 days.
+I had no reason or evidence to doubt them.
+My poor girl was not as lucky as “most babies,”—She was in the NICU for a full 35 days.

 Watching my baby scream in pain and discomfort due to my addiction was the most gut-wrenching experience I have ever endured.
 It was in those moments, watching her, that I hit my final bottom.